adosikas/synth_mapping_helper/README.md

 I am open to "normal" statistics (like the BPM detection).

 Also, I _urge_ you not to use any of functionality provided here to make something resembling an "automapper", including (but not limited to) mass-parsing `.synth` files for AI-Training or exporting LLM-Output into a map.
-This project is MIT-licensed, so I won't stop you, but please consider the implications of an auto-mapping, including:
+This project is MIT-licensed, so I won't stop you, but please consider the implications of an auto-mapper, including:

 * Rapid decrease of map quality, as LLMs will just go for what is "statistically likely", meaning boring, repetitive patterns and no "new" creative patterns
 * Even further decrease, once training data includes automapped inputs
 * Everyone can just get a mediocre map for whatever they want, leading to multiple maps for the same song (many of them similar)
 * Just look at _other game_, where you have thousands of maps, but **need** curation to find the good ones.
-* Currently, the majority is good, so you can just get all.
-With auto-mapped maps, that won't work, meaning multiplayer won't work as it does now.
+* Currently, a lot of maps have decent quality, so you can just download all and ignore the bad ones.
+  With thousands of auto-mapped (and thereby low-effort) maps, that won't work, meaning multiplayer won't work as it does now.
 * Dying out of the custom map community as it currently exists, as people won't have an incentive to learn mapping
 * Insert more general talking points against LLMs here, e.g. energy usage, ethic training data, etc.